102 Degrees Fahrenheit To Celsius

 The Science Behind the Conversion Formula: Linear Relationships

 The conversion formula relies on the linear relationship between the Fahrenheit and Celsius scales.
-This means that a change in temperature on one scale corresponds to a proportional change on the other.
+So in practice, a change in temperature on one scale corresponds to a proportional change on the other.
 The formula is derived from the known fixed points (freezing and boiling points of water) on both scales.
 The ratio 5/9 reflects the difference in the scale's increments between the freezing and boiling points.

 The conversion isn't just a mathematical exercise; it's a reflection of the fundamental properties of water and its behavior under varying temperatures.
 The consistency of these properties allows us to create a reliable conversion between the two scales.